Lori Harvey Shows Off Killer Abs While Enjoying The Sun In Recent Instagram Update

 “I love you, I love you,” one follower shared.

 Harvey also shared another photo from her California days this past week.
 The stepdaughter of Steve Harvey was posing next to a stunning, slick black car that she said was courtesy of the Platinum Group.
 Based on her caption, the model was getting her car fixed, and was renting the luxury car out in the meantime.
-The model shared three photos of her next to the car in casual attire, wearing a black crop top, black jogger pants, white tennis shoes and a brown Louis Vuitton bag.
+The model shared three photos of her next to the car in casual attire, wearing a black crop top, black jogger pants, white tennis shoes, and a brown Louis Vuitton bag.
 At the time of writing, the photo received more than 100,000 likes.
 The photo also received more than 400 comments.

 “Too sexy,” one follower said.